MineMooreALT/OgarUL-Plugin-Library/ipBots/README.md

 ### Why?
-Because we want to insult Moneyclip
+Because we want to insult Moneycow